 Do something!
 Your actions can mean the difference between life and death.

 I carry these three items: Adventure Medical Trauma Pak, Ever Ready Battle Dressing (AKA Israeli bandage), and Combat Application Tourniquet.
 For around $60 you can stop almost any type of bleeding .
 Together they make a kit that can fit in a large pocket or slide in a pack or purse.
 This isn’t the end all, be all of trauma kits but it is very robust for the size and cost.
+These are the same items we recommend that you include on your bug out bag list.

 As always, please contact your local Red Cross for proper first hand training.
 This article is as complete and current as we can make it, but it is not a substitute for first hand training.